numcommand/num/doc/helpers.md

     1
     2

-Run `man shuf` to see options for input range, sample number, head count, etc.
+Run <a href="http://linux.die.net/man/1/shuf">`man shuf`</a> to see options for input range, sample number, head count, etc.

 ## sort